 Documentation

-Banks require the document needing notarization to be complete, without any blank spaces that could be altered later.
+Banks require the document to be notarized completely, without any blank spaces that could be altered later.
 The person requesting the notary must bring the official document to the bank.
 Common documents include affidavits, loan agreements, powers of attorney, and legal contracts.
 Different banks may have specific requirements, so checking with the bank beforehand is advisable.

 Identification